AlexandraUma/self_play_20Q/IMPLEMENTATION_NOTES.md

 Unlike the host agent, the guesser agent's task is inherently more challenging.
 We cannot pre-specify questions due to the unknown topic.
 Instead, the agent must autonomously generate questions based on a simple goal: accurately guessing the topic.

 Automatic evaluation showed  a 70% win rate for easy topics, it struggled with tougher ones, achieving only 50% accuracy.
 It's important to note that these results are based on a limited sample size of 10 games per difficulty level.
 Additionally, the agent's question efficiency was around 40%, indicating room for improvement in its ability to efficiently explore the search space.
+See ```data/evaluation_results.txt``` for more details.

 ### Goal-Based Host with Explicit Reasoning